RightToAskOrg/righttoask-directory/README.md

 curl localhost:8000/tally
 ```

+## Known issues
+* In some settings (reproduced on Manjaro Linux, kernel 5.10.15) running Uvicorn with `debug=False` causes the server to
+  suddenly shut down after responding to requests.

 ## Todo
-* Documentation for directory and test client
+* Documentation for directory server and test client
-* Documentation for manifest formats
 * pydantic types for ElectionGuard